Why Won’t My Polyurethane Dry – How to Fix the Problem?

 Perhaps a better question is whether you should speed up the drying time at all.

-But specific methods such as a hair dryer may waste more time and electricity than it is worth.
-Plus, if the polyurethane dries too quickly it may crack which means you are only adding time to sand and refinish the surface.
+In my opinion, it’s a good thing to open two windows and place one fan facing outward to increase the airflow.
+But specific methods, such as applying direct heat via a hair dryer, may waste more time and electricity than it is worth.
+Plus, if the polyurethane dries too quickly, it may show cracks, which means you are only adding time to sand and refinish the surface again.

 Radon Paint Sealer – Does it Really Work for Basement?